Weddings

 Unique skill-range and Willingness to Go Above and Beyond

 Photography wasn’t my original career path, by any means, but I feel like everything’s led me here.
-Since I was 11-years old in my 6th grade film photography class, I’ve been enamored with taking photos; but until recently it was just for myself.
-Professionally, I’ve taken an entirely indirect route, having been dedicated to Professional Ballet, exploring Civil Rights Law, dabbling in TV and Film, and establishing myself as an entrepreneur in Freelance Illustration and Creative Direction where in I designed posters and albums for bands, illustrated book covers and interiors, and produced concept art and film storyboards.
+Since I was 11-years old in my 6th grade film photography class, I’ve been enamored with taking photos; but until about three years ago it was just for myself.
+Professionally, I had taken an entirely indirect route, having been dedicated to Professional Ballet, exploring Civil Rights Law, dabbling in TV and Film, and establishing myself as an entrepreneur in Freelance Illustration and Creative Direction where in I worked with independent musicians and authors, illustrated album and book covers, and produced concept art and film storyboards.
 I look back and see my illustration work and my photography hobby as expanding hand in hand.
 Sometimes you’re reacting to whatever scene you’re given; seeing what’s unfolding organically, and other times you take the reins and compose.
 It became second nature to see the world in how I could frame it; either via lens or pencil on paper.
+You’ll see this reflected in my photos.

-My previous life as a professional ballet dancer (about 20 years of it) lends itself to the wedding world in indirect but incredibly useful ways, and truth be told, when you hire me you’re getting a lot more than a photographer.
+My previous life as a professional ballet dancer (about 20 years of student and professional performance) lends itself to the wedding world in indirect but incredibly useful ways, and truth be told, when you hire me you’re getting a lot more than a photographer.
 I have an ingrained understanding for staging and can visualize a setting for spatial composition and movement.
-Years of training, including partnered dancing (Pas de Duex work), gives me a keen understanding of bodies visually, both solo, in groups, and relating to one another, utilizing the aesthetic of line and shape so characteristic of dance.
-That energy can be felt sitting still, and capturing movement is so much about timing.
-I know the general choreography of the day like the back of my hand; so if your officiant forgets to instruct your guests to sit after standing for the processional, you can trust I will.
+Years of training, including partnered dancing (Pas de Duex work), gives me a keen understanding of bodies visually, both solo, in groups, and relating to one another, utilizing the aesthetic of line and shape so integral to dance.
+That energy can be felt in stillness, emotion in gesture, and capturing the arc of movement.
+I know the choreography of every moving part like the back of my hand; so if your officiant forgets to instruct your guests to sit after standing for the processional, you can trust I will.
 If I can help quick-change a ballerina in the wings in under a minute, you better believe I can bustle that dress, pin in that veil, or secure a boutonniere.
 I’ll also have an array of useful tools; q-tips, bobby pins, bandaids, on hand because they’re always needed when you least expect it.
-There’s a production-quality to weddings that is more akin to my years on stage than anything else I’ve encountered; and when I say the show must go on, it means I’ll sew up the split in your bridesmaid’s dress in the bathroom twenty minutes before your ceremony, create a quick fix to that vintage pearl necklace that fell apart, or take charge in deciding who will retrieve the forgotten marriage license.
-I love a day where I can be focused purely on documenting the joy of the event, but know that I will step up to task to keep the day rolling and be a source of calm in the face of what feels like chaos.
+There’s a production-quality to weddings that is more akin to my years on stage than anything else I’ve encountered; and when I say the show must go on, it means I’ll sew up the split in your bridesmaid’s dress in the bathroom an hour before your ceremony, create a quick fix to that vintage pearl necklace that fell apart, or take charge in deciding who will retrieve the forgotten marriage license.
+I love a day where I can be focused purely on documenting the joy of the event, but know that I will step up to the task to keep the day rolling and be a source of calm in the face of what feels like chaos.